Skip to main content

 Average Sunshine: 127 hours of sunshine

-October - The Best Month to Get Married for Stunning Autumn Settings
+October - The Best Wedding Month for Autumn Weddings

 In October, the number of weddings drops by half in comparison to September, as peak wedding season officially ends.
 In 2023, 6.7% of weddings will take place in October.
 This pretty autumn month is less popular than high wedding season months, but don't underestimate what it can deliver...

-October also has a half term holiday, making it a great time to plan a mid-week wedding which will save you even more money on your overall wedding spend.
+- October also has a half term holiday, making it a great time to plan a midweek wedding which will save you even more money on your overall wedding spend.
 Note that half terms in October often differ depending on where you live, with some schools breaking up for two weeks, others just for one.
-If you're planning to ensure your wedding ties in with the autumn break, double check your dates.

-If you prefer milder climates, the change in forecasts can actually be a huge pro for some couples and wedding guests alike.
-The hours of sunlight does decrease quite significantly, however, dropping by more than 30 hours on average.
+- The hours of sunlight do decrease quite significantly, dropping by more than 30 hours on average.

 October Weather: UK Averages